 LOCATION OF INCIDENT: City of El Cajon, California

 RESUME OF INCIDENT:

-El Cajon, CA – Officers from the El Cajon Police Department’s DUI Enforcement Team conducted a roving saturation patrol over the weekend in an effort to stop and arrest alcohol and drug-impaired drivers as part of the Department’s ongoing traffic safety campaign.
-Officers focused on areas with a high frequency of DUI collisions and/or arrests.
+El Cajon, CA - Officers from the El Cajon Police Department’s DUI Enforcement Team will be deploying next week to stop and arrest alcohol and drug-impaired drivers in the Department’s ongoing traffic safety campaign.
+DUI Saturation Patrols will deploy on 04/10/17 between the hours of 5:00 pm – 1:00 AM in areas with high frequencies of DUI collisions and/or arrests.

-High Visibility Enforcements, which include DUI Saturation Patrols have been shown to lower DUI deaths and injuries.
-Research shows that crashes involving an impaired driver can be reduced by up to 20 percent when well publicized proactive DUI operations are conducted routinely.
-Results of this detail are listed below:
+High Visibility Enforcement using both DUI checkpoints and DUI Saturation Patrols has proven to lower the number of persons killed and injured in alcohol or drug impaired crashes.
+Research shows that crashes involving an impaired driver can be reduced by up to 20 percent when well-publicized proactive DUI operations are conducted routinely.

 Drivers are encouraged to download the Designated Driver VIP, or “DDVIP,” free mobile app for Android or iPhone.
 The DDVIP app helps find nearby bars and restaurants that feature free incentives for the designated sober driver, from free non-alcoholic drinks to free appetizers and more.
 The feature-packed app even has social media tie-ins and even a tab for the non-DD to call Uber, Lyft or Curb.